Tiffany-TW/ML_Study_Records/README.md

 [2] Because of the precision/recall trade-off, it is impossible for us to have high values both ways: Please read [Ref](#reference) [3] for more theoretical explaination.

 #### Implementation using Iris dataset
-ecision Tree classifier and SDG classifier are
+Decision Tree classifier and SDG classifier are applied to train models for the classification problem of Iris flower.

+1. Binary class

 #### Reference
 [1] https://www.evidentlyai.com/classification-metrics/multi-class-metrics